jrh-dev/odns/README.md

 ### Language of CKAN
 CKAN and by extension this package refers to *packages* and *resources*.

 The term *package* refers to a dataset, a collection of *resources*.
-A *resource*, holds the data itself.
+A *resource*, contains the data itself.

 Example of structure;